42laleta/lem_in/README.md

 At each turn we display the ants that moved, we can move each ant only once and through a tube (the room at the receiving end must be empty).
-Output format: Lx-a Ly-b Lz-c ... x, y, z represents the ants’ numbers a, b, c represents the rooms’ names
+Output format: Lx-a Ly-b Lz-c ...

+x, y, z represents the ants numbers

+a, b, c represents the rooms names
 ```
 L1-2 L2-3
 L1-5 L2-4 L3-2 L4-3